TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     however, it is sufficient to overwrite resolveViewObjectName().

 `resolveViewObjectName()`
-    Resolves the name of the view object, if no suitable fluid template could be found.
+    Resolves the name of the view object, if no suitable Fluid template could be found.

 `throwStatus($statusCode, $statusMessage = NULL, $content = NULL)`
     The specified HTTP status code is sent immediately.

 .. _class_hierarchy-actions: